ailisp/Graphic-Forms/README.md

    for Allegro and LispWorks.

-How To Configure and Build
+How To Install
 --------------------------

-NOTE: in a future release, this library will be packaged for delivery via asdf-install.

-NOTE: the following steps are only suggestions provided as a default procedure for people new to Graphic-Forms or Common Lisp.

 1. [OPTIONAL] Install ImageMagick 6.2.6.5-Q16 (note in particular that it is the Q16 version that is needed, not the Q8 version).
 The default installation directory is "c:/Program Files/ImageMagick-6.2.6-Q16/".

-2. Extract the Graphic-Forms distribution archive somewhere on your machine (or check out the source from Subversion).

-3. Change to the Graphic-Forms top-level directory.

-4. Load ASDF into your Lisp image if it is not already present.
-Note that SBCL bundles ASDF, so in this case you just need to (require 'asdf)
+2. Execute the following forms at your REPL:
+   (ql:quickload :graphic-forms)

-5. Execute the following forms at your REPL
+3. Execute the following forms at your REPL

   ;;
   ;; If you need the ImageMagick plugin, execute: